HOME

 A publicity photo of Stanley Baker from the 1950s, with a copy of his autograph.
 Found on a film autograph auction site.

-This is the cover of the Stanley Baker biography, written shortly before his death in 1977.
+This is the cover of the Stanley Baker biography, written shortly before his death in 1976.
 The photo is probably a publicity shot from the BBC TV series " How Green Was My Valley".
-The photo shows Stanley smoking, and ironically he died of lung cancer!
-If you are interested to find out more about Stanley Baker, there is a website dedicated to his career www.mijndijn.nl
+The photo shows Stanley smoking, and ironically he died pneumonia following an operation for lung cancer!
+If you are interested to find out more about Stanley Baker, there is a website dedicated to his career http://www.freewebs.com/stanleybaker/index.htm

 Stanley Baker as Inspector Martineau finds the loot hidden in the engine of an old taxi.
 Film still found on the Internet.